benoitgrasset/miscellaneous/NextJS/README.md

 ### Robots.txt

-Add a `robots.txt` file in the root of app directory to tell search engine crawlers which URLs they can access on your site.
+Add a `robots.txt` file in the root of app directory to tell search engine crawlers which URLs they can access on your site. (or `robots.ts`)

 ### Sitemap.xml

-Add a `sitemap.xml` file int the root of app directory to help search engine crawlers crawl your site more efficiently.
+Add a `sitemap.xml` file int the root of app directory to help search engine crawlers crawl your site more efficiently. (or `sitemap.ts`)